Skip to main content

 • Sustainable finance disclosure regulation.

-If you haven’t gone through it all yet and are wondering whether the document includes any new piece of information or amendments to the legislation, the answer is no. In fact, the EC says all it wants to do through this set of FAQs is ‘to facilitate the compliance of stakeholders with the regulatory requirements in a cost-effective way and to ensure the usability and comparability of the reported information on sustainability.’
+If you haven’t gone through it all yet and are wondering whether the document includes any new piece of information or amendments to the legislation, the answer is no. In fact, the EC says all it wants to do through this set of FAQs is ‘facilitate the compliance of stakeholders with the regulatory requirements in a cost-effective way and ensure the usability and comparability of the reported information on sustainability.’

-‘By providing greater clarity and certainty to companies, this set of FAQs will contribute to the Commission's objective of reducing administrative burdens on undertakings associated with sustainability reporting,’ reads the whitepaper.
+‘By providing greater clarity and certainty to companies, this set of FAQs will contribute to the commission's objective of reducing administrative burdens on undertakings associated with sustainability reporting,’ reads the white paper.

 Indeed, the FAQs document looks like a proper guide for companies.
-An extensive range of solutions provided in the paper includes clarifications around filing deadlines of different reports for scoped in entities (questions 20 & 39), clarifications concerning taxonomy regulation disclosures even for third-country entities (questions 32-34 and 89), explanations of the language in which sustainability statements should be issued (question 35), and answers to questions about which ESRS should be used for the sustainability report under Article 40a (questions 44-45).
+An extensive range of solutions provided in the paper includes clarifications around filing deadlines of different reports for scoped-in entities (questions 20 & 39), clarifications concerning taxonomy regulation disclosures even for third-country entities (questions 32-34 and 89), explanations of the language in which sustainability statements should be issued (question 35) and answers to questions about which ESRS should be used for the sustainability report under Article 40a (questions 44-45).

 Of course, a belated effort is better than none, but some may question whether the EC truly understands the challenges faced by businesses.
-Even if you think about the two-year delay the EC agreed on for specific sectors and third-country companies, it may seem the authorities were trying to help but if you look closer it really doesn’t change much for those companies.
+Even if you consider the two-year delay the EC agreed on for specific sectors and third-country companies, it may seem the authorities were trying to help but if you look closer it really doesn’t change much for those companies.

 What do you think about the FAQs document?
 Do you find it exhaustive, or do you think it leaves important questions unanswered?
 Let us know your thoughts via LinkedIn or email me at noemi.distefano@irmagazine.com.